 • German towns were granted the privilege of brewing and selling beer in their immediate localities.
 Many towns had great pride in their beer.

 The first national tax imposed on ale in England was to support the Crusades.

 Cir.
 13th Century

-• In Germany, Austria, and England, beer become a commercial enterprise.
+• In Germany, Austria, and England, beer became a commercial enterprise.

 • English liked mild temperature ales (top-fermented).

-• Hops became a common ingredient in some beers, especially in northern Europe.
-Hops both flavor and preserve beer.
+• Hops became a common ingredient in some beers.
+This was especially in northern Europe.
+Hops both flavored and preserves beer.

 • Ale soured quickly and was made for local consumption.
 It was often a soupy, nutritious beverage.